 Welcome from Mayra

-Hi, I’m Mayra.
+Hi, I’m Mayra Cecilia.
 I’ve been sewing nearly all my life and I’m so excited that you have found your way to So Sew Easy!

-I grew up in a small town on the foothills of a volcano in Panama.
+I grew up in a small town in the foothills of a volcano in Panama, Central America.
 It rained a lot there and when it rained there wasn’t much to do indoors, except read, draw and, of course, SEW!

 My sewing adventures started when I just a kid since I was never very interested in playing with toys.
 I guess it bored me that the toys always looked the same, especially the dolls.
 So I had a brilliant idea to cut my little sister’s Barbie’s hair.
 I tried my best to do a good job, but it was clear I had botched the job and when she found me in the middle of a golden mess of doll hair.
 I quickly had to beg her not to cry —which surely would have made my mother sprint to her rescue.
 I whispered quietly, “don’t worry, the hair will grow back”….
 Knowing my deceitfulness and feeling guilty I added, “let's sew some beautiful new clothes for Barbie”.
 And so my love for sewing was born.
 I was nine years old.

-In my late teens, I won a scholarship to study Fashion Design in the US and after that I haven't stopped travelling since then.
-I have been blessed with the opportunity to live in Cameroon, West Africa, the Virgin Islands, Switzerland, Sydney, Paris and Singapore where today I call home.
+In my late teens, I won a scholarship to study Fashion Design in the US and after that, I haven't stopped traveling since then.
+I have been blessed with the opportunity to live in Cameroon, West Africa, the Virgin Islands, Switzerland, Sydney, Paris, Chile and Singapore where I've lived for 10 years.
 I try to bring all these influences into my designs and my sewing.